mikessh/vdjtools-doc/sphinx/operate.rst

 ^^^^^^^^^^^

 Pools clonotypes from several samples together and merges clonotypes that that match under a certain comparison criteria (e.g. identical CDR3nt and V segment).
+Note that this routine can be used with a single sample to aggregate the sameple, e.g. by CDR3 amino acid sequence, in this case CDR3 nucleotide sequence, V and J segments will be taken from a representative clonotype variant with the highest frequency.

 Command line usage
 ~~~~~~~~~~~~~~~~~~